-Skirts remain a fashionable favourite in 2019 and there is a wealth of different styles to choose from.
+Skirts remain a fashionable favourite and there is a wealth of different styles to choose from.

-Here’s your A to Z guide to help you identify the different styles that you’ll find online, in store, already hanging in your closet …
+Here’s your A to Z guide to help you identify the different shapes, fabrics and textures that you’ll find online, in store, already hanging in your closet …

-A-line skirt – in the late 70’s the midi length A-line skirt came to the fore.
+A-line skirt – in the late 70’s the midi length A-line skirt came to the fore … and it’s currently experiencing a resurgence, according to Brisbane fashion stylist, Binda Singh.
 The name arises from the shape of the skirt – wider at the hem than at the waist, like the letter “A”.

-Asymetrical skirt – the length of the hem is asymetrical, its tailored styling is suitable for office wear and smart casual (think cocktails on the terrace).
+Asymetrical skirt – the length of the hem is asymetrical, with its tailored styling making it suitable for office wear and smart casual (think cocktails on the terrace).

 Bubble skirt – This was an 80’s favourite!
-A full skirt, usually above the knee, is drawn in at the hem to resemble a bubble.
+A full skirt, usually above the knee and made of taffeta or other lightweight if not shiny materiabl, is drawn in at the hem to resemble a bubble.

 Bobby soxer skirt – a version of the circle skirt (see below), made popular by the bobby soxers in the 1950s, and still adored by retro chic enthusiasts.

-Cargo skirt – the skirt version of the military inspired cargo pant.
+Cargo skirt – the skirt version of the military inspired cargo pant; popular now in knee length or just above.

 Circle skirt – if the fabric was laid out, it would be a perfect circle, with a smaller circle cut out for the waist.

-Dirndl skirt – can be any length – above the knee, it is called a skater skirt.
-Flared out at the hem
+Dirndl skirt – can be any length – when the hemline is above the knee, it is called a skater skirt.
+Flared out at the hem.

 Denim skirt – is any woman’s wardrobe complete without a denim skirt?
 We think not!
 From mini to A-line to pencil, you’ll find a denim skirt to suit you.

-Drawstring skirt – usually straight, although often found in gypsy skirts too.
+Drawstring skirt – usually straight, although often found in gypsy style and boho skirts too.
 Great for casual and beachwear, the skirt features a drawstring at the waist which is tied to fit.

 Empty – we came up empty for this category, so do let us know if you think of something!